Ancient Sound Technology; The Breath of Creation

 In 2019, MIT’s Picower Institute for Learning and Memory published results of a study which found “strobe lights and a low pitched buzz can be used to recreate brain waves lost in the disease, which in turn remove plaque and improve cognitive function in mice engineered to display Alzheimer’s-like behavior.”
 One of the researchers reported that “when we combine visual and auditory stimulation for a week, we see the engagement of the prefrontal cortex and a very dramatic reduction of amyloid.”

-From science research labs, hospitals, to healing centers and yoga studios, the consensus is that modern sound technologies, which contain a multitude of ways to soothe, calm, and heal, owe a debt of gratitude to the ancestral lineage from which they were born.
+From science research labs, hospitals, to healing centers and yoga studios, the consensus is that modern sound technology, which contains a multitude of ways to soothe, calm, and heal, owe a debt of gratitude to the ancestral lineage from which they were born.